cortexrd/Knack-Toolkit-Library/README.md

 also the column selected for sorting, the sort order, and the searched text.
 You can rename and delete buttons at will, and you can also drag and drop the buttons to re-order them at your convenience.
-The button colors will have matching variations based on the app\'s theme.
-Each scene remembers the last active filter when you go back to it.
+The button colors will have matching variations based on the app\'s header color.
+Each view remembers the last active filter when you go back to its page.

 The User Filters feature is enabled by default, but you can disable it by setting the userFilters flag to false in the ktl.core.setCfg function.

+### Public Filters

+If you are annoyed by the limitations of **filter menus** that only have one field and without AND/OR operators, then you will find Public Filters very useful.
+They are the same as User Filters but created by special users and that are visible to everyone.

+First, you need to create the **Public Filters** **role** and assign it to the privileged users of your choice.
+When they create their filters, they can right-click the assigned button to open the popup menu, where an option is shown: **Public: Yes/No**.
+Clicking on it will broadcast the new filter to all users.
+Within about 10 seconds, you will see it appear on all opened pages with that view.
+The Public Filters are always located to the left of the other filters with a slightly increased contrast and kept in the same order as the creator's.
+They can't be renamed, deleted or re-ordered by regular users.

 ### Functions